sboerwinkle/conquerent/README.md

 On Linux, you can use the `gunzip` / `gzip` utilities to work with gzipped saves.

 The game ships with some map(s) in `saves/`.
+In game, you can press Ctrl+S to write out a save of the current state to `saves/saved.gz`.
 Alternatively, when you exit the program, the current log will be saved in `saves/most_recent.gz`.
-It is recommended to rename this if it's a save you care about, since it is overwritten each time.
+In either case, it is recommended to rename this if it's a save you care about, since it is overwritten each time.

 A save can be loaded by specifying the path to it as the 4th arg (after port).
 This also marks you as the host, meaning when new players join you will automatically send them the log line-by-line to get them up to speed.
 See `/sync` in the Commands section, below.